Tko1/Hask-Tools/README.md

 ##### hask-tools.monad

 ##### hask-tools.adt
-An implementation of abstract data types.
+An implementation of algebraic data types.
 ##### hask-tools.functor
 A protocol for the Functor interface
 ##### hask-tools.hsynt